 All images or content within this website are original or are used with permission under the Creative Commons copyright licenses.

 Contact: Ellen Berry (eberry7@jhu.edu)

 Info: Women of Whiting (WOW) is a student organization at Johns Hopkins University composed of graduate students and postdoctoral fellows, providing women in STEM fields with community building, networking, mentorship, and professional development opportunities.
 Throughout the year, we organize monthly social and professional- development events with our biggest event being the Women in STEM symposium held in the spring.
-If you are interested in joining WOW, please email us at jhu.wow@gmail.com to join our mailing list.
+If you are interested in joining WOW, please follow us on Hopkins Groups and join our Slack.

+All images or content within this website are original or are used with permission under the Creative Commons copyright licenses.